 If you're using Burp Suite Professional, right-click on the request, and from the context menu select Engagement tools / Generate CSRF PoC.
 Enable the option to include an auto-submit script and click "Regenerate".

 If you're using Burp Suite Community Edition, use the following HTML template and fill in the request's method, URL, and body parameters.
 You can get the request URL by right-clicking and selecting "Copy URL".

 Go to the exploit server, paste your exploit HTML into the "Body text" box, and click "Store".

-To verify if the exploit will work, try it on yourself by clicking "View stored response" and checking the resulting HTTP request and response.
+To verify if the exploit will work, try it on yourself by clicking "View exploit" and checking the resulting HTTP request and response.